radius-project/docs/docs/content/guides/recipes/howto-dev-recipes/index.md

 tags: ["recipes"]
 ---

-Local development environments created using the rad init command include a set of pre-defined Recipes called [local `dev` Recipes]({{< ref "guides/recipes/overview#use-community-dev-recipes" >}}), which make it easy to use lightweight containerized infrastructure.
+Local development environments created using the rad init command include a set of pre-defined Recipes called [local `dev` Recipes]({{< ref "guides/recipes/overview#use-community-dev-recipes" >}}), which makes it easy to use lightweight containerized infrastructure.
 This guide teaches how to use a local dev recipe to deploy a Redis container to a Kubernetes cluster.

 ## Prerequisites